asabbas/USElection2020/README.md

-This simple Ipython script plots in different ways the US 2020 Election Data that were retrieved from:
+This simple Ipython script plots different ways the US 2020 Election Data that were retrieved from:

 https://github.com/alex/nyt-2020-election-scraper